route360/r360-js/README.md

 * Support for elevation data

 # Demonstration and Usage
 A demonstration of the library's features, as well as detailed coding examples can be found [here](http://developers.route360.net).
-You can see what the service is capable of at the technology [demo](http://apps.route360.net/demo)
+You can see what the service is capable of at the technology [demo](http://apps.route360.net/demo), just select the country you want to test.

 <img src="http://i1284.photobucket.com/albums/a576/gerbsen/gif_zps7710423c.gif" alt="Route360°" />